KyleKlenk/summa/docs/index.md

             * e.g., within `soilLiqFlx_module`, the `surfaceFlx` module subroutine handles operations for surface hydrology fluxes
         * isolate the internal procedure
             * e.g., within the `contains` block of `surfaceFlx`, we have `update_surfaceFlx_prescribedHead` containing operations for specifying a prescirbed pressure head surface boundary condition
             * `update_surfaceFlx_prescribedHead` may be used as a template for our example contribution
+        * note that procedure names in SUMMA are organized using the terms *initialize*, *update*, and *finalize* to categorize operation types
+            * *initialize* procedures are used for initial setup steps (initialization of variables, memory allocation, etc.)
+            * *update* procedures are used for major computational operations (e.g., flux calculations)
+            * *finalize* procedures are for post-processing and final error control checks
-3. Determine input and output variables
+2. Determine input and output variables
     * Found by examining dummy variables in argument lists
         * Note that internal procedures inherit the dummy variables from the applicable module procedure by default
         * e.g., for the `update_surfaceFlx_prescribedHead` internal subroutine, the argument list of the `surfaceFlx` module subroutine applies: `subroutine surfaceFlx(io_soilLiqFlx,in_surfaceFlx,io_surfaceFlx,out_surfaceFlx)`